Wilmington, North Carolina: Revolutionary era

 "The Inhabitants immediately assembled about me & demanded a Categorical Answer whether I intended to put the Act relating [to] the Stamps in force.
 The Town Bell was rung[,] Drums [were] beating, Colours [were] flying and [a] great concourse of People [were] gathered together."
 For the sake of his own life, and "to quiet the Minds of the inraged [sic] and furious Mobb...," Houston resigned his position at the courthouse.Donna J. Spindel.
 "Law and Disorder: The North Carolina Stamp Act Crisis"North Carolina Historical Review, 56: 1981. p.
 8.

 Governor William Tryon made attempts to mitigate the opposition, to no avail.
 On November 18, 1765, he pleaded his case directly to prominent residents of the area.
 They said the law restricted their rights.
-When the stamps arrived on November 28 on the HMS Diligence, Tryon ordered them to be kept on board.
+When the stamps arrived on November 28 on HMS Diligence, Tryon ordered them to be kept on board.
 Shipping on the Cape Fear River was stopped, as were the functions of the courts.

 Tryon, after having received his official commission as governor (a position he had assumed only after the death of Arthur Dobbs), was brought to Wilmington by Captain Constantine Phipps on a barge from the Diligence, and "was received cordially by the gentlemen of the borough."
 He was greeted with the firing of seventeen pieces of artillery, and the New Hanover County Regiment of the North Carolina militia, who had lined the streets.
 This "warm welcome" was spoiled, however, after a dispute arose between Captain Phipps and captains of ships in the harbor regarding the display of their colors.
 The townspeople became infuriated with Phipps and threats were made against both sides.
 After Tryon harangued them for their actions, the townspeople gathered around the barrels of punch and ox he had brought as refreshments.
 The barrels were broken open, letting the punch spill into the streets; they threw the head of the ox into the pillory, and gave its body to the enslaved population.
 Because of the unrest, Tryon moved his seat of government to New Bern instead of Wilmington.